 Long non-coding RNAs (lncRNAs) have been described from analysis of deep RNA sequencing from many types of mammalian cells.
 Comparable RNA species have also been reported from sequencing data of yeast and Drosophila.
 Recent analysis of several large data sets of RNA sequences expressed in embryonic stem cells shows that a majority of long non-coding RNAs originated from initiation sites that are divergent from known protein-encoding genes or sites with chromatin marks indicating enhancer elements.
-Thus, synthesis of some long non-coding RNAs is probably a manifestation of general transcriptional processes.
-However, these lncRNAs could function in regulation of genes in cis to the site of transcription or in trans at other sites in the genome.
-In the latter case, the lncRNAs would probably need to be more abundant then the 1-2 copies per cells for most divergent transcripts.
+In collaboration with the Jacks laboratory, we have recently found that one of these lncRNAs, p21-linc, activates transcription of the p21 gene in cis through mechanisms yet to be elucidated.
+Thus, surprisingly, p21-linc RNA acts as an enhancer to the p21 promoter.
+In fact, it is possible that many enhancers in mammalian cells are dependent upon eRNAs for stimulation of a cis-located promoter.